Random thoughts seem to hit me at the oddest of times, and the other morning was no different.

 As my own alarm went off and I rolled over to feel for the snooze button along the top of the speaker, my brain started to fixate on this non-tactile touch technology situation.
 Then my sleep was all over.
 The brain was going for it at a 100 miles per hour.
 Sleep was never going to come after that, but as you can see, my brain just won’t let this non-tactile touch thing go.

 Touchscreens have been around for many years now.
-All of my personal devices are touchscreen: my phone, the tablet, the Kindle, the laptop, even my desktop.
-I like my touchscreen, even if it does causes issues when you sneeze all over the Kindle.
+Majority of my personal devices are touchscreen: my phone, the tablet, the Kindle, the laptop… I even had a touchscreen desktop once (that didn’t survive the distance, so sadly needed to be replaced).
+I like my touchscreen technology, even if it does causes issues when you sneeze all over the Kindle.

-Even though I adore my touchscreen computer, when I’m writing, I rely on something that I can’t actually get from my touchscreen: tactile sensation.
+But when I’m writing or editing, I rely on something that I can’t actually get from a touchscreen: tactile sensation.

 I can’t type at speed on a touchscreen keyboard.
-I’ve tried numerous times and it was a disaster.
+I’ve tried many times, and it was a disaster.
 I rely on the little bumps on the F and J keys to tell me where my hands are meant to sit.
-I need the physical depression of a mechanical key to tell me that I’ve actually hit that letter.
+The physical depression of a mechanical key tells me that I’ve actually hit that letter.
 For me, typing is a tactile experience.

 My PhD supervisors marveled at how I could go up to the observation floor in the telescope dome and set the acquisition cameras going for another run, along with all the added notes that we recorded in the files, with no lights on, blind to what was being inputted.
 They could hardly believe that I got it right every time.
 And when I was working as a database programmer, it was fun to freak the boss out—have a complete conversation with him, looking at him, while typing up notes into the computer with very few typos.